Non-EU countries

 Follow this procedure if:

-• You are a non-EU/EEA national who has completed nurse training in a non-EU/EEA country.
+• You are a non-EU/EEA national who has completed nurse training in a non-EU/EEA country or Switzerland.

-• You are a non-EU/EEA national who has completed nurse training in an EU/EEA country (other than Denmark).
+• You are a non-EU/EEA national who has completed nurse training in an EU/EEA country (other than Denmark) or in Switzerland.

 • You are an EU/EEA national who has completed nurse training in a non-EU/EEA country.
-You can apply for registration under the special EU/EEA provisions if you have worked for at least three years in another EU/EEA country.
+You can apply for registration under the special EU/EEA provisions if you have worked for at least three years in another EU/EEA country or in Switzerland.

 It is important to stay updated on any changes to the registration procedure and be aware of the special deadlines you must meet.